Is Windows Defender Good Enough in 2024? Full Guide

 In addition to all of this testing, I measured CPU performance during various situations — like while using high-powered programs during disk scans — and tested every feature to assess its overall ease of use.

-In the end, I found a ton of issues with Microsoft Defender — here are my main complaints:
+In the end, I found some issues with Windows Defender — here are my main complaints:

-• Malware detection rates are lower than many third-party competitors.
+• Malware detection rates are lower than many third-party competitors (especially when offline).

 • Content filters are limited to the Microsoft Edge browser.